Jack Babuscio: Career

-In the 1960s, after completing an undergraduate degree in history from Rutgers University.
-Babuscio moved to London to complete his master's and PhD in history.
+In the 1960s, after completing an undergraduate degree in history from Rutgers University, Babuscio moved to London to complete his master's and PhD in history.
 During the 1970s and 1980s, he worked as a film critic and a gay counselor.
-He was simultaneously a full-time teacher at the Kingsway-Princeton College in London lecturing on topics related to history and film.
+He was simultaneously a full-time teacher at the Kingsway Princeton College in London, lecturing on topics related to history and film.

 In 1974, he began to write for the publication Gay News, which is where he published most of his film reviews.
 Babuscio's reviews were some of the first to take films by John Waters and other similar directors seriously.
-He would remain with the publication until its closure in 1983.
+He remained with the publication until its closure in 1983.
 Afterwards, he continued to write for the Gay Times.

-He is best known for his work "Camp and the Gay Sensibility", an influential piece that provided an overview of cinematic camp.
+He is best known for his essay "Camp and the Gay Sensibility", an influential piece that provided an overview of cinematic camp.
 It posited an idea that camp is a "nexus of irony, aestheticism, theatricality and humor" and that it is specifically a "gay sensibility".

 Babuscio also edited an influential work called We Speak for Ourselves.

 "Camp and the Gay Sensibility"

 Originally published in 1977, this highly influential work, often cited and republished, attempts to define the gay sensibility and to describe camp.
 Babuscio asserts that the gay sensibility is a creative energy that is formed out an awareness of the world based on social oppression.
 Given this fact, he believes that the gay sensibility responds to society's need to label and subsequently polarize people, which has resulted in camp.
-Despite acknowledging a difficulty in defining camp, given it can be subject to one's own view and tastes, he does emphasize consistent features that are basic to camp such as irony aestheticism, theatricality, and humor.
-Babuscio's essay addresses each feature individually, providing an understanding of the typical elements of camp, and then goes on to illustrate these concepts by including examples wherein he analyzes camp as it relates to Rainer Werner Fassbinder's The Bitter Tears of Petra von Kant, the films of Josef von Sternberg, and the films based on Tennessee Williams' work.
+Despite acknowledging a difficulty in defining camp, given that it can be subjective, he emphasizes consistent features that are basic to camp, such as irony aestheticism, theatricality, and humor.
+Babuscio's essay addresses each feature individually, providing an understanding of the typical elements of camp, and then goes on to illustrate these concepts by including examples like Rainer Werner Fassbinder's The Bitter Tears of Petra von Kant, the films of Josef von Sternberg, and films based on Tennessee Williams' work.